-So you’re ready to start dating again—and maybe you’ve already found someone.
+So you’re ready to start dating again—and maybe you’re already in a new relationship.
 That’s great news—and your adult children will probably be quick to tell you they just want you to be happy.
 But no matter their good intentions, adult children can be more uncomfortable with the idea that mom or dad has a new significant other than you’d suspect.

 Even though they’ve grown up and left the house, there might be feelings that the new person can never replace their other parent—and may not be good enough for you.
-Here are a few tips to introduce the topic of a new relationship to your adult children.
+Here are a few tips to help you introduce the topic of a new relationship to your adult children.

 Talk to Your Children

 Your children do want you to be happy—but they may need some warming up to the idea of you dating again.
 Talk to them about why you want to start dating again—including feelings of loneliness, and the desire to have someone to rely on.
-Explain that every person you introduce them to might not be the one you want to settle down with—but that you need room to make your own mistakes in this area, just as they have.
+Explain that every person you introduce them to might not be the one you want to settle down with—but that you need room to make your own relationship mistakes, just as they have.